wpeka/gdpr-cookie-consent/README.md

 - Show a subtle, non-intrusive cookie consent notice on your website.

+- Link to Privacy Policy page

 - Compatible with IAB Transparency and Consent Framework (TCF).

 - Show cookie consent notice as a Banner, Popup, or Widget.

+- Default options as per ICO compliance to quickly launch.
+No auto ticked consent by users.
+Option provided to change default settings as per your local laws.

+- Works out of box with your existing theme.
+Save time by using the default design which uses you website theme styles.

-- Fully customisable cookie consent notice.
-Customise the text, colours and fonts to match your website's design.
+- If you want to have your own design - It's a completely customisable cookie notice plugin.
+Customise the text, colour picker, font customizer to give your own unique look.
+Animate your banner appearance.

 - Get granular cookie consent for cookie categories of their choice.

-- Automatically accept cookie consent on scroll and close cookie notice (Option to configure - Allowed in some countries).
+- Option to accept the notice on scroll (Option to configure - Allowed in some countries).

+- Option to set "On scroll" offset (at what percent of screen scroll to accept consent)

 - Auto-hide cookie notice after delay (Can be configured).

+- WordPress Multisite compatible

+- Optimized for performance.
+Works with popular caching plugins.

+- You own the Data Storage – all user provided data is stored within your website only – User data is not stored on any third party servers.
+You can choose to export the consent logs or delete.

 - Provide option for user to change prior consent.

+- Choose from different layouts (popup, banners) or make your own layout

 - Show cookie information on your privacy policy or any other page with an easy to use WordPress shortcode. `[wpl_cookie_details]`

+- .pot file for translations

+- WPML, Polylang, QTranslate, WP Multilang compatible

+- SEO friendly

+- W3C Web Accessibility Standards (WCAG) Compliant

+- Mobile responsive design

 ### GDPR Cookie Consent Pro Version Features ###